GaiaGonen/memory-game/README.md

 ### Credits where credit is due:

-Used the Durstenfeld shuffle for EMACS6
-Used bade modal code from W3Schhol
+Used the Durstenfeld shuffle for EMACS6 and basic modal code from W3School